 As entrepreneurs, we love challenges.
 It’s partly why concerns about boredom arise.
-However, it’s difficult to realize the rich choices available within a niche when you’re simply viewing it from the surface.
+However, it’s difficult to realize the rich choices available within a niche when you simply view it from the surface.

 Remain open-minded.
 New opportunities gradually emerge because you’re now a specialist.
-You get to cherry pick your ideal clients.
+Instead of working with everyone, you now cherry pick your ideal clients.
 In addition, you get to choose which opportunities to pursue and which to pass by.

 4. Imposter Syndrome